 Applicants will be notified that a decision has been made on their application via their email.
 In order to view their official decision letter, applicants must log in to their online portal.
 The offer of admission specifies the type of admission offered and is good only for the semester and program for which the applicant applies.
 A graduate applicant may be offered conditional admission if sufficient evidence is presented to suggest that the applicant has the ability to pursue graduate work.
 The admission offer must be officially accepted or declined by the stated deposit deadline in the admission letter.
-All offers must be accepted by submitting an intention to enroll form and a deposit, which is applied to the first term of tuition.
+To accept their offer of admission, students must follow the process outlined in their acceptance communication and submit a non-refundable tuition deposit which is applied to the first term of tuition.